-Key audit matter

-As described in Note 12 and 20 of the financial report, the Group has relinquished a number of its exploration licenses.

-The Group had previously recognised accrued liabilities for potential estimated costs under the license agreements.
-Given the relinquishment • of these licenses, management has reassessed the Groups obligations under these arrangement and accordingly have derecognised these labilities within the financial statements.

-Following the Group's reassessment above, a contingent liability has been disclosed in Note 20 of the financial statements.
+Key audit matter How the matter was addressed in our audit As described in Note 12 and 20 of the financial report, the Group has relinquished a number of its exploration licenses.
+Our procedures included, but were not limited to the following: • reading all correspondence in relation to the relinquishment of the license agreements and assessing management's assessment on the The Group had previously recognised accrued liabilities for potential estimated costs under the license agreements.
+Given the relinquishmen of these licenses, management has reassessed the Groups obligations under these arrangement and accordingly have derecognised these suggest that the accrued costs are due and payable;reviewing legal costs and correspondence to assess whether there is labilities within the financial statements. evidence of any disputes arising on the relinquishment from the licenses; and Following the Group's reassessment above, a contingent liability has been disclosed in Note 20 of the financial statements. assessing the adequacy of the related disclosures in the financial statements.